overshard/timestrap/README.md

 - yarn

 You'll probably need to install pipenv with pip, run `pip install pipenv` to get this.
-Same with yarn for node, `npm install --global yarn`
+Same with yarn for node, `npm install --global yarn`.
+On some systems you may have to install some additional development files.
+For example on Ubuntu you will need to install `apt install build-essential`.
+On Alpine you will need `apk add python3-dev nodejs-dev postgresql-dev gcc musl-dev`;

 ### Development Setup

 Once you have all of the above you can get started!
-For the global npm install on gulp-cli you may need to run this with sudo depending on how you installed everything above.

     yarn install
     pipenv install --dev